SatoshiPortal/bullbitcoin-mobile/lib/_model/address_txs.notes.md

 Sync will also check if there are always 10 available unused address for the user to cycle through, if not it will generate them.

+When deleting old records of address and replacing with new, ensure older fields are retained.
+Especially state, since state is required - frozen states can be reset to unset.